 ALCOHOL

-Juice, sauce, hooch, vino, liquid courage
+Common Drug Names: juice, sauce, hooch, vino, liquid courage

 Alcohol is the common term for ethanol or ethyl alcohol, a chemical substance found in alcoholic beverages such as beer, hard cider, malt liquor, wines, and distilled spirits (liquor).
 In the United States, a standard alcoholic drink contains 14 grams of pure alcohol (National Institute of Alcohol Abuse and Alcoholism).
 Generally, this amount is found in 12 ounces of beer, 8-9 ounces of malt liquor, 5 ounces of wine, or 1.5 ounces of liquor.

 Alcohol has a strong effect on people; therefore, public health experts have developed guidelines to alcohol consumption.
 There is no safe level of consumption.
-If alcohol is consumed, it should be done in moderation (Dietary Guidelines for Americans 2015-2020):

-• Moderate alcohol drinking
+Moderate alcohol drinking

-• Women: up to 1 drink per day
+Up to 1 drink per day

-• Men: up to 2 drinks per day
+Up to 2 drinks per day

 Drinking too much has a range of negative health impacts.
 Alcohol enters the bloodstream immediately upon consumption, and its effects appear within 10 minutes.
 As an individual’s blood alcohol concentration (BAC), which is the amount of alcohol present in the bloodstream, rises, that individual becomes more impaired.
 The effects include: